• Menu

 Q. Can I book directly with airlines to fly into Havana?

-A. Yes, you can book directly, but we will provide the contact info for our recommended travel agent once you have registered for the tour.
+A. Yes, you can book directly.
+If you’d like some help booking, we will provide the contact info for our recommended travel agent once you have registered for the tour.

 Q. Do the airlines have restrictions on the weight of checked baggage?